flexmonster/pivot-react-native/README.md

 ## <a name="usage"></a>Usage ##

-For more details, refer to [Flexmonster Integration with React Native](https://www.flexmonster.com/doc/integration-with-react-native/) tutorial.
+For details on usage, refer to [Flexmonster Integration with React Native](https://www.flexmonster.com/doc/integration-with-react-native/) tutorial.